Misspecification-robust amortised simulation-based inference using variational methods: Method: RVNP

 \subsection{Error modelling}

-In the experiments, we adopt two error models.
-The default error model that we adopt in RVNP is given by the Gaussian covariance matrix a neural network that outputs the diagonal components of the covariance matrix and the non-diagonal components $\bm \Lambda$ are globally learnt.
-We also include a global error model.
+Theoretically, any model can be introduced within the RVNP framework.
+However, we opted to only include error models that can inflate the error on the simulator model.
+The default error model that we adopt in RVNP is given by the Gaussian covariance matrix a neural network that outputs the diagonal components of the covariance matrix and the non-diagonal components $\bm \Lambda$ are globally inferred.
+The second model we include is a global Gaussian model

 defined through a full rank Gaussian covariance matrix that is parametrised in terms of a Cholesky decomposition.
 This error model is constant across the parameter space and does not explicitly depend on $\bm \theta$.
-Our method generalises very easily to include any inductive bias that we believe explains the simulation-to-reality gap.

-Our approach can be understood in terms of the simulator defining a population prior $p(\boldsymbol{\theta},\boldsymbol{x}_{\rm sim})=p_{\bm \Psi}(\bm x_{\rm sim }|\, \bm \theta)p(\bm \theta)$, while the error model can be identified with the likelihood of $\bm x_{\rm sim }$ for the observed data.
-In this framework, the simulator model describes our prior understanding of the true DGP.
-In this paper, we allow only for Gaussian error-type models that allow the forward model to inflate the noise on the output of the simulator.
-This allows us to account for the misspecification using a Gaussian forget mechanism.

-Including an error model is an assumption about the true DGP, and the exact corruption may be unknown.
-However, we follow the Box principle of all models are wrong, some are useful \citep{box_principle} and attempt to forward model the DGP using the simulator and an error model term that can account for corruption in the data.
-Error modelling in robust SBI is not new; \cite{ward2022robust} introduced a spike and slab error model, which assumes that a summary statistic is either well-specified or misspecified.
-The parameter adjustment method of \cite{kelly2024misspecificationrobust} can be thought of an error model $p_{\boldsymbol{\xi}}(\boldsymbol{x}_{\rm obs}|\,\boldsymbol{x}_{\rm sim})=\delta(\boldsymbol{x}_{\rm obs}-\boldsymbol{x}_{\rm sim}-\boldsymbol{\xi})$, integrating with respect to $\boldsymbol{x}_{\rm sim}$ first.